-- Under the widgets area, you can add, remove widgets to the footer.
+- Under the widgets area, you can add, or remove widgets to the footer.

 Method 3: Install a Plugin

 One to try out is the Elementor drag-and-drop page builder plugin.
-It works with WordPress themes, allows you to design every visual look and layout of your website without coding.
+It works with WordPress themes and allows you to design every visual look and layout of your website without coding.

 Once you have Elementor PRO installed on your WordPress site, you can create a new footer for your site by navigating to Templates > Add New.